 Employers must record all reported accidents as well as those that resulted in three sick leave days or more.
 They have to include information on the nature of the accident and its date and make all this information available to employees.

 The employer must set up a work council if employing 50 or more people within the Netherlands.
-They must then seek the advice of the works council in cases of transfer of the company control, termination of or significant change of company activities, major investments, merger or takeover.
+They must then seek the works council's advice in cases of transfer of the company control, termination of or significant change of company activities, major investments, merger or takeover.

 If the employer disregards the advice the works council gives them, they can file a complaint against the employer's decision.
 Furthermore, the works council can contribute to establishing, amending or cancelling various company arrangements about work hours, vacation, job evaluation, remuneration systems, working conditions, privacy, sick leave.
 The works council is entitled to regular information from the employer and can make proposals to them.